 Josh asked his childhood friend and self-taught computer scientist Phil, to join the founding team, and together they developed Baseimmune.
 Being at the centre of the Oxford ecosystem they have already licensed their antigens to Vaccitech to develop an HPV vaccine.
 The vaccine is already in pre-clinical trials.
 Vaccitech, helped AstraZeneca develop the Covid vaccine, and recently announced their $168mm Series B helped AstraZeneca.

-The team have a strong track record developing vaccines.
+The founders have a strong track record developing vaccines.
 The team have developed 15 vaccines between them, two of which are in Phase 1 clinical trials.
 Josh is responsible for the world’s first therapeutic HPV vaccine, helping prevent the development of HPV-related cancer.